-SBC preaching and teaching will encourage a greater biblical understanding of creation.
+SBC will seek to do the morally right thing as part of our witness.
+Our actions and teaching will encourage a greater biblical understanding of creation.

 "The whole creation belongs to God.
 As human beings we are part of the whole and have a responsibility to love and care for what God has entrusted to us as temporary tenants of the planet.
 We are called to conserve its complex and fragile ecology, whilst recognising the need for responsible and sustainable development and the pursuit of social justice." - Church of England National Institutions